 David: Every kiss is a romantic event.
 It is sharing how much I love you and there should be some excitement.
 People lose that.
 “Goodbye, honey, have a nice day,” in the morning, “But come over, yeah, real quick, real quick.”
-Two sets of completely dry, Sahara dry lips, nubs actually, touching for a millisecond.
-They don’t make movies about that, my friend (Laughter) unless it’s depressing.
-No, you grab your woman and you put a smacker on her face, right on the lips.
+Two sets of completely dry Sahara dry lips, nubs actually, touching for a millisecond.
+They don’t make movies about that, my friends.
+(Laughter) Unless it’s depressing.
+No, you grab your woman and you put a smacker on herface, right on the lips.

-Research has shown—my own personal research with the blonde—and we continue to research every day, anyway, you gotta have open mouth, arms around, body parts touching.
+Research has shown—my own personal research with the blonde—and we continue to research every day!
+Anyway, if you hold … open … you gotta have open mouth, arms around, body parts touching.
 You’re married.
 It’s legal in most states.

 Jim: I love it.
-That is great, but that is a spark.
+That is great, but it—

 John: Oh, man.

-Jim: It does something emotionally for you and that’s what you’re talkin’ about.
+Jim: --that is a spark.
+It does something emotionally for you and that’s what you’re talkin’ about.
 Let me move on to the more serious things.
-Besides kissing, what are some other ways a couple can boost their romance?
+Besides kissing, what are some other ways a couple can boost their romance.

 David: [They] gotta date.
 You hear this a lot.
 People don’t do it.
-Solomon and Shulamith in the Song of Songs, he’s the king, pretty busy guy.
+Solomon and Shulamith in the Song of Songs, they … he’s the king, pretty busy guy.
 He took Shulamith away a number of times in the book, middle of nowhere, nobody around, just the two of them.
-It wasn’t “king and her;” it was a man and a woman in love.
+It wasn’t “king and her;” it was … it was a man and a woman in love.